aabhiyann/talkifydocs/talkifydocs-marketing/03-twitter-thread.md

 **Tweet 10 (Auth & Billing):**
 Auth & billing:

-- Kinde for authentication and session management
+- Clerk for authentication and session management
 - Stripe for Free vs Pro plans
 - Webhooks keep the `User` record in sync with Stripe subscription state
 - tRPC procedure creates either a checkout session or billing portal session